 Conveying the same information with different wording can be the difference between a lost message and a received one.

-9. In group settings, speak one at a time
+9. Speak one at a time

 It’s easy to get amped up in group settings – talking over one another trying to make your points heard.
 However, for someone with hearing loss, this can be a big detractor to their ability to participate in the conversation.